July 4, 2013

 When you embark on a project like this, you may find that even making a movie that’s only 90 seconds long still involves an insane amount of work.
 The solution?
 Break the book into four parts, and assign four different groups to adapt the four different parts, each in a different style!
 Such a fragmented style is particularly well-suited for William Bowen’s 1922 Newbery Medal winner The Olde Tobacco Shoppe: A True Account of What Befell A Little Boy in Search of Adventure, one of the more bonkers entries in the Newbery canon, adapted here by Portland Youth Media’s Thursday Thing media club:

 Speaking of Portland, Laurelhurst Elementary School of Portland, Oregon filmed this hard-to-beat Witch of Blackbird Pond as a class project, and it’s fantastic (I love how all the romantic subplots are resolved in 10 seconds):

-The folks at Chicago’s Elephant and Worm Theater Company astonish me at how they can whip up great movies, with ingeniously resourceful talent both in front of and behind the camera.
-Here’s their great adaptation of Robert C. O’Brien’s 1972 Medal winner Mrs. Frisby and the Rats of NIMH, complete with rat-rap, giant cat, fourth-wall-breaking, and cute costumes:
+(Completists should also check out Elephant and Worm’s similarly awesome adaptation of Robert C. O’Brien’s 1972 Medal winner Mrs. Frisby and the Rats of NIMH, complete with rat-rap, giant cat, fourth-wall-breaking, and cute costumes.)

 Here’s another genre twist: taking the medieval soliloquies of Laura Amy Schlitz’s 2008 Newbery Medal winner Good Masters!
 Sweet Ladies!
 Voices from a Medieval Village and putting them in the context of a medieval reality show—yes, “The Real Housewives of Good Masters!
 Sweet Ladies!”